intel/iot-js-api/ocf/client.md

 The `discoverable` and `observable` properties come from the `p` (policy) property of a Web Link.

 <a name="resource"></a>
-### 1.3.
+### 1.4.
 The `Resource` dictionary
-Extends `ResourceId`.
+Extends `Destination`.
 Used for creating and registering resources, exposes the properties of an OCF resource.
 All properties are read-write.

 | Property        | Type    | Optional | Default value | Represents |
 | ---             | ---     | ---      | ---           | ---     |